akshat-khosya/mess-management-mysql/README.md

 npm run react
 ```

--   For the backend (express and mongodb)
+-   For the backend (express and mysql)

 ```sh
 npm start